nexayq/webcam_cursor/README.md

 In that case it is better to use some cheap USB camera (~20€).

-Easiest way to test if camera performance is fine is just to run **Webcam Cursor**.
+Easiest way to test if camera performance is fine - just run **Webcam Cursor** and see if cursor movement is continuous.

+If cursor movement is not continuous read text bellow.

 Camera FPS (Frames Per Second) performance is the most important spec for **Webcam Cursor**.

-If cursor movement is not continuous read text bellow.

 Webcam Cursor uses 640x480 resolution so it is important to know camera FPS at 640x480.